deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 Ray opened her eyes.
 A Gaoian wearing what looked like Buddhist robes bowed slightly to her, which was an impressive movement on a species with such long and flexible spines.
 “Doctor Wheeler, yes?”

-“Uh…” Ray glanced at her father, who extended a help hand so she could sit up.
+“Uh…” Ray glanced at her father, who extended a helping hand so she could sit up.
 She was looking forward to not needing that.
 “Yes.”

 “Gyotin,” the Gaoian introduced himself.
 “Father and Champion of Clan Starmind.
 I don’t want to interrupt your afternoon, but I was hoping to speak with you.
 At a convenient time, of course.”